lapps-xdd/xdd-processing/README.md

 # Processing xDD Data

-Code for processing xDD filesonly useful if you have access to the xDD data.
+Code for processing xDD files, only useful if you have access to the xDD data.

 The document structure processing was done using the code in [https://github.com/lapps-xdd/xdd-docstructure](https://github.com/lapps-xdd/xdd-docstructure).